The future of "Masha and the Bear" is in question: Animaccord studio ceases operations in Russia

-Animaccord, the company that created the popular animated series "Masha and the Bear," is ceasing operations in Russia, according to journalist Ivan Ilyin.
+Animaccord, the company that created the popular animated series "Masha and the Bear", is ceasing operations in Russia, according to journalist Ivan Ilyin.

 Financial difficulties, including restrictions on cross-border transfers of funds, are also cited as a possible reason for the departure.

-According to Ilyin, the studio will complete its staff reductions by the end of June.
+According to Ilyin, the studio will complete staff reductions by the end of June.
 Many employees have already been denied contract extensions, and some have not received compensation.
 The future of the project and its characters remains unclear.

-Read more on this topic:
+Read more materials on the topic:

 Head of Lesta Games: "I lived to old age.
 And suddenly, being a patriot, I became an extremist.
 Of course, it's bitter and offensive"